Vietnam

 Hmmm, I’m a little bit torn over this.

-On one hand (pun very much intended), it was a beautiful place and a pleasant visit.
-Hoi An was extremely hot at the time we visited, and a trip up the mountain was a welcome respite.
-The air was definitely much cooler there.
+On one hand (pun very much intended 😉), it was a beautiful place and a pleasant visit.
+Hoi An was extremely hot when we visited, and a trip up the mountain was a welcome respite.
+The air was much cooler there.

 On the other hand, the place felt extremely artificial.
 And that’s because… well, it is.
 It’s essentially an amusement park modeled after European cities, in the middle of Vietnam.

 So, was it worth it?
-Well, it wasn’t the worst thing and we definitely had fun visiting, but I personally won’t be rushing back here.
-I’d say go visit it once if you have half day to spare.
+Well, it wasn’t the worst thing I’ve done and we definitely had fun visiting, but I won’t be rushing back here.
+I’d say go visit it once if you have half a day to spare.
 Otherwise, there are way better things to do in Vietnam.

-And with that, concludes my guide on how to visit the Golden Hand Bridge!
+And with that, we’ve concluded my guide on about visiting the Golden Hand Bridge!
 If you have any further questions, please feel free to comment below.

-Enjoy your stay in Vietnam, and don’t forget to check my other Vietnam posts!
+Enjoy your stay in Vietnam, and if you’ve enjoyed this post, don’t forget to check my other posts about Vietnam!

 Links in this post may generate small commissions that keep this website running for free, at no extra cost to you.
 Thank you for your support.